 Wichita State University, a public research university established in 1895, is one of the largest universities administered by the Kansas Board of Regents.
-Formerly a Christian university, the City of Wichita purchased the school in 1926.
-The school offers over 200 areas of study spanning 6 academic colleges to its more than 15,000 students.
+Formerly, a Christian university, the City of Wichita purchased the school in 1926.
+The school offers over 200 areas of study spanning six academic colleges to its more than 15,000 students.

-Wichita State University offers a number of associate, baccalaureate and master degrees online.
-Online associate's degrees include humanities and mathematics.
-Online bachelor's degree options include nursing and criminal justice.
-Master's degree offerings available online include aging studies and instructional design.
+Wichita State University offers several associate, baccalaureate and master degrees online.
+Online associate’s degrees include humanities and mathematics.
+Online bachelor’s degree options include nursing and criminal justice.
+Master’s degree offerings available online include aging studies and instructional design.

 Resources available to online students include online test proctoring and an online library with librarian live chat and several electronic databases.

 Wichita State University is regionally accredited by The Higher Learning Commission (HLC).